emqx/emqx-enterprise-docs/en_US/faq/faq.md

 # Introduction

-## What's EMQ X?
+### What's EMQ X?

 EMQ X is an open-source, distributed MQTT messaging broker, it can support up to million level of concurrent MQTT connections.
 It can be used for connecting to any devices that support MQTT protocol, and it can also be used for delivering message from server side to client.

-## How many products in EMQ X?
+### How many products in EMQ X?

-EMQ X totally has [3 products.](https://www.emqx.com/en/products/emqx) Different products support different level of connections, features and services etc.
+EMQ X totally has [3 products.](https://www.emqx.io/products) Different products support different level of connections, features and services etc.

 - EMQ X Broker: EMQ X open source version, supports the popular IoT protocols, such as MQTT, CoAP and LwM2M.
+It supports 100k level concurrent MQTT connections.
 - EMQ X Enterprise: EMQ X enterprise version.
 It is based on the open source version, and adds data persistence (support Redis, MySQL, MongoDB or PostgreSQL), data bridge to Kafka, LoRaWAN support, EMQ X monitoring, Kubernetes deployment etc. It supports 1M level concurrent MQTT connections.
 - EMQ X Platform: EMQ X Platform version is based on the Enterprise version，and support 10M level concurrent MQTT connections.
 We provide consulting service for complex IoT platforms, such as cross data center solutions.
 All kinds of services building an IoT platform can be provided, such as consulting, training, architect design, customized development, platform implementation, testing and operation.

-## What's EMQ X authentication and it's use scenario?
+### What's EMQ X authentication and it's use scenario?

 **Tags:** [*Auth*](tags.md#auth)